AnthonyNeace/awcoordinates/README.md

 * Altitude: Integer or decimal ending in A/a.
 * Direction: Non-negative integers from 0 to 360.

-Example:
+### Find

+Find returns an array of matched results.

     var awcoordinates = require('awcoordinates'),
       find = awcoordinates.find;

-    // Find returns an array of matched results. var myCoords = find('The party is located at AW 100s 100e 0.1a 180!);
+    var myCoords = find('The party is located at AW 100s 100e 0.1a 180!');
     // This causes myCoords[0] to become "AW 100s 100e 0.1a 180"
     console.log(myCoords[0]);

+### Validate

+Validate checks if a string matches AW coordinates syntax exactly.

+    var awcoordinates = require('awcoordinates'),
+      validate = awcoordinates.validate;

+    // Returns true
+    validate('AW 100s 100e 0.1a 180');

+    // Returns false
+    validate('AlphaWorld is a cool place!';

 ## Tests